 Schmidt’s natural deodorant is on my list because it has about seven ingredients — arrowroot powder, shea butter, baking soda, jojoba seed oil, coconut oil, candelilla wax, and vitamin E. I included Schmidt’s because all their ingredients have a purpose that works for people with sensitive skin.

 Arrowroot powder or cassava powder is an ingredient used in many Asian dishes but if used in your deodorant is the secret why Schmidt’s deodorants are popular for reducing the sweat and the sticky feeling that comes with it.
+A lot of all-natural mattifiers or setting powders have arrowroot powder to give you that oil-free look whenever you apply makeup.

 Shea butter comes from the nut of the shea plant has natural antibacterial properties.
 This helps heal your skin especially after you pluck, shave, or sugar your armpits.
+This ingredient helps people who have dark underarms or who have some dark marks from all those hair removal procedures.

 Baking soda is a popular ingredient among deodorants because it neutralizes the odor instead of covering it up like most conventional deodorants do with their artificial scents that can really cause a headache.